IBM-Cloud/docs/cli/plugins/networksecuritygroups/index.md

 	| 71aca377-1a34-46eb-83b5-f471c9741c84 default Default security group |
 	+---------------------------------------------------------------------+

-#### bluemix network security-group-list
+####bluemix network security-group-list
+{: #sglist}

-Lists all security groups or the security groups assigned to a virtual server or virtual server group instance.
+Lists all security groups or the security groups assigned to a virtual server or virtual server group.

 ```
 bluemix network security-group-list [-v] [-i <name or ID>] [-ig <name or ID>]